ErikRydgren/PluginFramework/README.md

 PluginFramework
 ===============

-Framework for finding and instancing of plugins from a possibly remote plugin repository.
+Framework for finding and instanciating plugins from a dynamic and possibly remote plugin repository.